-This handbook recognises that many organisations delivering MHPSS and protection interventions in emergency settings are faced with significant resource constraints.
-For this reason, the IMS features 'progress towards best practice' to indicate the minimum basic provision of supervision that all organisations, regardless of their level of resources, should provide to practitioners and volunteers while working towards the 'gold standard' in supervision provision that organisations can aspire to in order to reap the maximum benefits of supervision in MHPSS.
-This involves organisation-wide, individual supervision for practitioners of all levels of experience and seniority.
+This handbook recognises that many organisations delivering MHPSS in emergency settings are faced with significant resource constraints.
+For this reason, the IMS features 'progress towards best practice' to indicate the minimum basic provision of supervision that all organisations, regardless of their level of resources, should provide to MHPSS practitioners while working towards the 'gold standard'.
+This involves organisation-wide availability of individual supervision for practitioners of all levels of experience and seniority.53 This 'progress towards best practice' in supervision is something that organisations can aspire to in order to reap the maximum benefits of supervision in MHPSS.